hwestrel/Automic_Release_Automation_upgrade_script/README.md

 - Update existing Action Packs, if needed

 PreReq:
-- a "working" Automic ARA installation and AE/ARA databases exist on one Windows machine
+- a "working" Automic ARA installation and AE/ARA databases exist on one single Windows machine
 - a valid license file
 - a MSSQL server on "localhost"
 - a common db_owner sql user for both AE and ARA databases
 - make sure the sql user has a non-automic db as default db (ex "master")
 - make sure the sql user has enough privileges to rename, drop, set single user mode etc. (i.e ServerRole=sysadmin)
+- Powershell enabled

 ToDo:
 - Download the solution and unzip on the ARA sandbox server
 - Replace license.txt with a valid Automic license
-- Upgrade_ARA.cmd: Update the environment specific variables
+- Upgrade_ARA.cmd: Update ALL the environment specific variables
 - Download new ARA binaries (from downloads.automic.com) and unzip

 Usage: